 The analysis divides the area above a neutron monitor into nine segments, each contributing an equal amount to the overall count rate response.
 This is the reason for the factor of 1/9th in front of the summation.
-The nine segments are illustrated in Figure 7.
+The nine segments are illustrated in Figure 9.

-Figure 7 The segments above a neutron monitor.
+Figure 9 The segments above a neutron monitor.
 Viewing directions are calculated for each of the directions marked with dots (zenith angles 0° , 16° , 32° for azimuths 0° , 90° , 180° , and 270°).

-While the full anisotropy model has yet to be developed, a great amount of work was put in to understand the problem of pitch angle distribution.
+The full anisotropy model is currently being developed provide the pitch angle distribution.
 The calculation used to derive the fitting parameters is computing intensive, and requires a fair amount of data processing.
 The first step involves calculating asymptotic viewing directions for every node on the earth's latitude/longitude grid.
 Asymptotic directions of arriving protons are calculated by tracing the trajectories of negative particles of the same rigidities moving away from the earth.
 The set of asymptotic directions of all allowed trajectories constitutes the asymptotic cone of acceptance for a particular latitude/longitude.

 This process is done using MAGNETOCOSMICS, a code developed at the University of Bern, Germany.
-The code allows us to compute the propagation of charged cosmic rays through different magnetic field models of the earth's magnetosphere.
-It also allows us to compute cut-off rigidities and asymptotic directions of particle incidence.
-An example of MAGNETOCOSMICS' output can be seen in Figure 8.
+The code allows one to compute the propagation of charged cosmic rays through different magnetic field models of the earth's magnetosphere.
+It also allows the computation of cut-off rigidities and asymptotic directions of particle incidence.
+An example of the MAGNETOCOSMICS' output can be seen in Figure 10.

-Figure 8 Visualization of MAGNETOCOSMICS' particle tracing.
+Figure 10 Visualization of MAGNETOCOSMICS' particle tracing.
 Particles with different energies are traced backwards from a given viewing location.